liuqingli/TwiRole/README.md

 TwiRole can detect a single user or multiple users (The screen names of users should be saved in a CSV file line by line).
 The output contains the final label and the probability of each role.

-In the first run, nltk and torch model will be automatically downloaded.
-User files will be saved in "../data/user"
+In the first run, some nltk libraries will be automatically downloaded and installed.
+User files will be saved in the [user](data/user) folder.

 ### A Single User